-2. Requirements for Ongoing Review of Research Involving Animals.
-For ongoing animal research activities, each Recipient and any Recipient institutions must submit updates to the CAPO regarding any amendments or changes to (including expiration, renewal, or completion of) ongoing animal protocols as they occur, and may be required to submit annual updates regarding the ACU program at Recipient and Recipient institutions.
-Annual updates may include, but are not limited to, the IACUC semiannual (program review and facility inspection) reports, the USDA inspection report, and the most recent AAALAC inspection report, as applicable.
+- 2. Requirements for Review of Research Involving Nonhuman Primates.
+For research activities involving any nonhuman primates, each Recipient and any Recipient institutions will be further reviewed by the VMO and CAPO prior to the initiation of work. - 3.
+Requirements for Ongoing Review of Research Involving Animals.
+For ongoing animal research activities, each Recipient and any Recipient institutions must submit updates to the CAPO regarding any amendments or changes to (including expiration, renewal, or completion of) ongoing animal protocols as they occur and may be required to submit annual updates regarding the ACU program at Recipient and Recipient institutions.
+Annual updates may include, but are not limited to, the IACUC semiannual (program review and facility inspection) reports, the USDA inspection report, and the most recent AAALAC accreditation letter, as applicable.